 The Council of Ministers, chaired by President Clerides, approved the negotiating positions on the chapters in late August.
 They include science and technology, telecommunications and technologies information, training and youth issues, cultural and audio-visual policy, industrial policy, small-to-medium-sized businesses, common external policy, and civil security.

-I am completely aware of the very strong economic performance that Cyprus
+completely aware of the very strong economic performance

-he said.
-He further noted that, "We would like to see Cyprus become a full
+He further noted that, "We would like to see Cyprus

-desire to promote an end to the division of Cyprus stating, "We will be
+an end to the division of Cyprus stating, "We will be of

 "We would like to see Cyprus become a full member of the EU sooner rather than later. . . .
 We will be of any assistance we can to help the people of Cyprus to arrive at a solution which meets the needs that they want for themselves."